EI-CoreBioinformatics/mikado/docs/_build/html/_sources/Usage.txt

    Usage_dir/Utilities

 In addition with the pipeline proper, Mikado includes the following:
 #.
-A dedicated utility, :ref:`Mikado compare <compare>`, to assess the similarity between two annotations.
+A dedicated utility, :ref:`Mikado compare <Compare>`, to assess the similarity between two annotations.
 #.
 A pipeline manager, :ref:`Daijin`, to align and assemble transcripts with multiple methods and subsequently drive Mikado on the assemblies.
 #.
 Assorted utilities, some of them :ref:`part of the Mikado suite <utils>` and others provided as :ref:`accessory scripts <included_scripts>`, to perform standard operations such as calculating statistics from a GFF file or recover a specific suite of transcripts from an annotation file.